|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 Ian Moore – Co-opted Governor

 Ian joined the Governing Board at Turton School in October 2016.
 He has been a Governor at Harwood Meadows since 2008 and is currently the Chair of Governors there.
 Ian thoroughly enjoys being a Governor in a primary school and is looking forward to sharing his knowledge and enthusiasm here at Turton.
-He will sit on the Finance Sub-Committee.
+He currently sits on the Resources Sub-Committee.

 Ian was a pupil at Turton himself and has very fond memories of the school.